FahChotnoparatpat/Jack-Language-Guess-The-Number-Game/README.md

 7. Play Again (Optional): After completing a game, you will have the option to play again.
 Follow the prompts to either start a new game or exit the program.

 **Project Structure**

-Bar.jack: Defines the Bar class responsible for visualizing the guessing bar.
+**Bar.jack:** Defines the Bar class responsible for visualizing the guessing bar.

-Game.jack: Implements the Game class that manages the game logic and controls the interaction between the player and the guessing algorithm.
+**Game.jack:** Implements the Game class that manages the game logic and controls the interaction between the player and the guessing algorithm.

-Main.jack: Contains the Main class, which serves as the entry point for the game and orchestrates the initialization and execution of the game.
+**Main.jack:** Contains the Main class, which serves as the entry point for the game and orchestrates the initialization and execution of the game.

-Player.jack: Defines the Player class, which handles interactions with the player, such as prompting them to choose a number.
+**Player.jack:** Defines the Player class, which handles interactions with the player, such as prompting them to choose a number.
-README.md: This file, providing an overview of the project and instructions for deployment.

-Enjoy playing "Guess the Number"!
+**Enjoy playing "Guess the Number"!**